The Settlers: Heritage of Kings: A new type of Settlers

 Speaking to PC Games in February 2002, the game's producer and project manager, Benedikt Grindel, said that Ubisoft were handling all publishing issues, leaving Blue Byte free to concentrate solely on development.
-He explained that after Settlers IV was criticised for being too similar to Settlers III, Blue Byte made the decision that the next game should represent a "real innovation leap".
+He explained that after Settlers IV was criticised for being too similar to Settlers III, Blue Byte decided that the next game should represent a "real innovation leap".
 As a result of this, the game would not be called The Settlers V, as the team were "not just making the next part of a recognised series".
 The name Heritage of Kings was ultimately revealed in May 2004, chosen in consultation with German fans.

 When the game was officially announced in June 2002, Grindel reiterated that it would be a new type of Settlers game; as well as a new graphical style, it would "feature all of the strengths of the entire Settlers series".
 To this end, the development team (referred to by Grindel as the "Settlers All-Star Team") included various Settlers veterans; technical director Thomas Häuser had worked on both The Settlers and The Settlers II; creative director Thomas Friedmann, art director Thorsten Knop, and level designer Adam Sprys had all worked on The Settlers II; lead artist Thorsten Mutschall had worked on The Settlers III and The Settlers IV; and lead designer Andreas Suika, lead programmer Dietmar Meschede, and programmer Marcel Marré had all worked on The Settlers IV.

 In March 2004, it was announced that the game would be released for Microsoft Windows at the end of the year, with no reference to the PlayStation 2 or GameCube versions.
 In the announcement, Grindel once more emphasised the new direction in which the game would take the series, and the importance of fan feedback for determining what that direction would be Grindel once more emphasised the new direction in which the game would take the series, and the importance of fan feedback for determining what that direction would be: "After listening to feedback from Settlers fans, we believe we have succeeded in renewing the franchise by adding many new gameplay and design elements while keeping the essence of Settlers".

 In an FAQ published on the game's official website in December 2004, shortly after it had been released, Blue Byte addressed the differences between Heritage of Kings and previous Settlers titles: